-Thus, Max and I did Valletta pub crawls during the night and day, wandering the streets to try different places and drinks.
+Thus, Paul and I did Valletta pub crawls during the night and day, wandering the streets to try different places and drinks.

 So, in this blog post we’ll run through some of the places we went to.
 Then, they might be places you may like to add to your list when you go to Valletta.

 So, when Paul and I were wandering around the streets of Valletta… across the road from a big English Pub was a little place called, Old Bakery’s Kitchen.

 And, we preferred to stop here rather than the English Pub, for something local and different.